- Terracotta Tile – The Complete Guide

 Contact us to talk tile, prices, colors, y mas.
 We ship this stuff worldwide!

 ♦ Terracotta tile is heavy (a good thing for durability) and must be packaged adequately for shipping.
 If you’re buying terracotta tile to be shipped to you, only buy from a seller with experience shipping the tile.
-The practice and methods for shipping terracotta flooring are just as important as finding a quality-made tile.
+The practice and methods for shipping terracotta flooring are just as important as finding a quality-made tile, highlighting the importance of timely delivery.

 ♦ If you’re in North America, stick with locally-made products – Mexican Saltillo tile is the most common and affordable.
 If you’re in Europe, peruse your local Spanish or Italian vendors.
 There are great tile options found worldwide.